ClydeCMSCTeaching/de3/README.md

 ## Files
 Write a function which opens the file ("SASRS-CoV-2sequence.fasta") and reports how many base pairs are in the first line of the file not beginning with '>' or ';'.
 Recall, we are using const char* instead of char* because the function ought not modify the filename... that's rather fixed---it is what it is.
+You should create a file `fasta.c` and `fasta.h`, placing this function in the their.
+Write a `fasta_test.c` file with a main to test.
 ```c
 int getSequenceLength(const char* filename);
 ```